 Michael Robinson recently released his third CD, Hamoa.
 Robinson is one of those independent composers who works without any institutional support or any other visible outside support.
 He has been quite successful attracting the attention of the press and he certainly finds numerous opportunities to present public concerts.

-He has become especially interested in various tuning systems, non-Western timbres, and complex rhythms.
-All of that is reflected in the new CD.
 The world theme is even reflected in the colorful text-less cover that is a Japanese hand silk screen on rice paper.

-- Rodney Oakes, Journal SEAMUS (1996)
+- Rodney Oakes, Journal SEAMUS, April 1996